Rickmer Rickmers

 Who is the Rickmer Rickmers suitable for?

-History enthusiasts can dive into the ship's eventful past, while technology lovers can explore the various types of propulsion and the engine rooms.
+History enthusiasts can immerse themselves in the eventful past of the ship, while technology enthusiasts can explore the various types of propulsion and the engine rooms.
 Families with children will find numerous interactive elements and exciting stories that make the visit entertaining for younger guests as well.
 For adventure seekers, climbing into the rigging offers an unforgettable experience with an impressive view.

 What is the entrance fee for the Rickmer Rickmers?